29 June 2007

 27 June 2007

 I just tracked down Michael Ventura’s long essay “Hear That Long Snake Moan,” about the origins of jazz and rock’n’roll and what they mean.
 It's in his essay collection Shadow Dancing in the USA, but that's out of print, so I'm putting the whole text online here because it's absolutely amazing.
+(You can also find a PDF version on Ventura's website.)

 You have to read this.